Pre-College Engineering

 The ITL Pre-College Program partners with the Boulder County chapter of the "I Have A Dream" Foundation (IHDF) and several of their Dreamer Scholar cohorts through our after-school engineering education program.
 IHDF provides individualized social, emotional, and academic support to young people from resource-limited communities from 1st grade through college, along with guaranteed tuition support.
 IHDF believes in the power of equal access to resources that students need to succeed, and that all children can ignite their innate potential and achieve their dreams.

 CU Teach is a nationally renowned secondary math and science teacher education program that is a collaborative effort between the University of Colorado Boulder School of Education, the College of Arts and Sciences, and the College of Engineering and Applied Science.
-In partnership with Teach Engineering, the ITL Program and the Integrated Design Engineering (IDE) program co-host professional development workshops for K-12 teachers focused on teaching engineering design and building technical skills.
+In partnership with Teach Engineering and the Integrated Design Engineering (IDE) program co-host professional development workshops for K-12 teachers focused on teaching engineering design and building technical skills.